Skip to main content

 Understanding Atlanta Before You Arrive

 Most online relocation content is either superficial ("Atlanta has great restaurants!") or overly promotional.
 This is neither.
-We present the tradeoffs, the considerations most guides ignore, and the decision frameworks that lead to better outcomes.
+We present the tradeoffs, the considerations most guides ignore, and the decision frameworks that lead to better outcomes when buying a home in a new city.

 The Case for Atlanta